ser/maubot-hateheif/README.md

 - Works well in encrypted and unencrypted rooms.
 - Requires no configuration, plug & play!

+There is also a better, improved version of this bot here: https://git.serialexperiments.club/lain/maubot-heic2jpeg

 ## Support
 Join ```#maubot:sergevictor.eu``` room.